JanStreffing/lpjg2nc2/docs/source/api/file_parser.rst

 The file parser module provides utilities for finding and parsing LPJ-GUESS output files.

-.. automodule:: lpjg2nc.file_parser
-   :members:
-   :undoc-members:
-   :show-inheritance:

 File Finding Functions
 --------------------

-.. autofunction:: find_out_files
-   :noindex:
+* ``find_out_files(base_path)``

-These functions locate the .out files in the LPJ-GUESS run directories and group them by pattern.
+  Locates all .out files in the LPJ-GUESS run directories and groups them by pattern.
+  This function scans all run*/output directories for .out files and organizes them by file pattern to enable efficient batch processing.

 File Structure Detection
 ----------------------

-.. autofunction:: detect_file_structure
-   :noindex:
+* ``detect_file_structure(file_path)``

-This function analyzes the structure of an LPJ-GUESS output file, identifying:
+  Analyzes the structure of an LPJ-GUESS output file, identifying:

   - Header lines
   - The number of columns
   - Column names and their meanings
   - The data type of each column
+  - Whether the file contains time series data

 Data Reading Functions
 --------------------

-.. autofunction:: read_and_combine_files
-   :noindex:
+* ``read_and_combine_files(file_paths, structure=None, verbose=False)``

-These functions read data from multiple LPJ-GUESS output files and combine them into a unified dataset.
+  Reads data from multiple LPJ-GUESS output files and combines them into a unified dataset.
+  This function uses optimized data structures and vectorized operations for efficiently handling large datasets, contributing to the overall 8.8× performance improvement.